knightsUCF/City-Builder-Architects-Production/art/overall style.md

 We also should have rivers that connect land as islands.
 Then the player will want to build a bridge to get over the water for traffic, which is not a problem for the benefit added.

+Check out also the texture on the Factory Towns roofs, we also want some texture on our roofs, instead of a solid black color, maybe a dark black grey textured, we want more details on those houses also, we could add some basic primitive blocks to expand on that, even create a picket fence, flowers in the yard, anything to add more detail, let's try to at least outdo Factory Town